Original blog from ITWorld.com

 Coverage is patchy, not all 5G networks are the same, and for most Apple customers in most places and on most networks, the speed increase you’ll get using it will be more like fast LTE than anything more profound.
 So, what’s next for the much-ballyhooed 5G now that Apple’s introduced the iPhone 12?

-When 5G isn’t really 5G
+When 5G is not really 5G

-There’s some consumer confusion around 5G, in part generated by poor marketing decisions on behalf of some carriers.
+There is some consumer confusion around 5G, in part generated by poor marketing decisions on behalf of some carriers.
 At present almost half of iPhone users think they already have 5G.
 Compounding this is the fact that three basic breeds of 5G exist, each with different speed potentials: